 - Is your breed bred for swimming?
 Even if you think yours is, some individual dogs just plain don't like the water.

-- What if there’s an accident your dog is thrown overboard?
+- What if there's an accident and your dog is thrown overboard?

 - What if he accidentally falls overboard?
 If there's poor visibility, it may take time to find him.

-- A good vest will have handles for easy, quick grabbing.
+- A good vest will have handles for quick and easy grabbing.